-A list of dog friendly beaches in NJ
+A list of dog-friendly beaches in NJ

 Sea Isle City

-Dogs on 6 foot leashes can explore this beach from Oct.
+Dogs on 6-foot leashes can explore this beach from Oct.
 31 through April 30.

 Stone Harbor

-Again, 6 foot leash is the rule here, and dogs are welcome on the north end between 80th and 82nd streets before 9:00 am and after 7:00 pm.
+Again, 6-foot leash is the rule here, and dogs are welcome on the north end between 80th and 82nd streets before 9:00 am and after 7 pm.

 Sunset Beach at Cape May Point